**Response to COVID-19 - Information for 2021 Admissions Cycle**

 Online Coursework and Labs - Because many colleges and universities have moved to online/virtual formats this spring, summer and fall of 2020 due to the COVID-19 pandemic, we will accept online coursework and labs as long as they are from an accredited institution.
 This includes prerequisite courses.

 Pass/Fail Coursework - Because many colleges and universities have moved to online/virtual formats this spring due to the COVID-19 pandemic and may also be grading courses on a pass/fail or credit/no credit basis, we want to reassure you that we will accept credit as reported from your school for spring, summer and fall 2020 courses.
 This includes prerequisite courses.

 REQUIREMENTS FOR ADMISSION

-Do I have to finish my prerequisites before applying?
+Do I have to finish my prerequisite course before applying?

-Can I fulfill a prerequisite with an online course?
+Can I fulfill a prerequisite with an online or community college course?

-Online courses may be used to meet Geisel prerequisite requirements as long as the program is properly accredited in the US or Canada.
+Our Admissions Committee prefers that the majority of prerequisite courses be taken in a classroom setting, but an online course may be used to meet Geisel prerequisite requirements if the program is properly accredited in the US or Canada.
 If you have a question about whether a particular course would count, you can email us a course syllabus for review.